-The current 1933 Blackwells Mills Dam was likely constructed by the USGS, when it was reconfigured as the control weir for the USGS gage 01402000 Millstone River at Blackwells Mills,
+The current 1933 Blackwells Mills Dam was likely constructed by the USGS, when it was reconfigured as the control weir for the USGS gage 01402000 Millstone River at Blackwells Mills, New Jersey.

-New Jersey.
 This USGS gage measures stage and discharge, and has been in continuous use at its current location since 1921, with water quality measurements taken in 1962-1969, 1973, 1976-1980, and 1991 to present (USGS 2019).
 The gage's stage measurements are currently used to inform local water supply operations, therefore dam removal must preserve this capability along this stretch of the Millstone River.
 A 2018 report found that the USGS gage only provides accurate readings at low flows, primarily due to the fact that there is bifurcated flow between the main channel and the former millrace entrance located just upstream (Princeton Hydro 2018).
 The remnant millrace is prone to debris jams and the abutments of the dam itself may create accuracy issues at higher flows as well (Princeton Hydro 2018).
 As such, project proponents have proposed to relocate the USGS gage at Blackwells Mills Dam to an alternate location, or update existing equipment and recalibrate the gage at its current position or relocate to a new position.
 Such actions would preserve the capability of stage measurements in this stretch of the Millstone River, while also facilitating dam removal.
 Depending on the new configuration of the USGS gage, this restoration project may include closing the millrace channel to prevent flows less than bankfull from entering.
 Stakeholder discussions regarding how to deal with the gage appropriately are ongoing; further feasibility investigations may be warranted to determine the best approach to balancing the dual needs of dam removal and stream gaging.

 The Blackwells Mills Dam is currently the downstream-most barrier on the Millstone River since the removal of the Weston Mills Dam in 2017.
-Multiple formal reports by the USGS, the Service, and Princeton Hydro, LLC, have determined that the Blackwells Mils Dam is a barrier to anadromous fish passage.
-The NJDEP has classified the dam as a Significant Hazard Structure (Class II), as several structural deficiencies exist that require maintenance.
+Multiple formal reports by the USGS, the Service, and Princeton Hydro, LLC, have determined that the Blackwells Mills Dam is a barrier to anadromous fish passage.
 Dam removal is the most parsimonious solution to achieve fish passage and eliminate ageing infrastructure that poses a public safety hazard.